OliverPajoste/My-firs-cpp-project---Movie-ticket-booking-system/README.md

+.zip includes all the necassery files cpp file has only the code

 # My-firs-cpp-project---Movie-ticket-booking-system
 This is my first c++ project for my university task.
 I made a nice simple movie ticket booking program.
 This one is without GUI.